sg98ccy/xlang/README.md

 ### 6.1 Basic Python API

-The core entry point is `compile_xlang_to_xlsx`, which takes an XLang string and an output path.
+The core entry point is `compile_xlang_to_xlsx`, which takes an EXLang string and an output path.

 Example usage: